LegoMiners/WHSTechNotes/journal.md

 # May 19, 2025

-i am 10000% ready for summer because i been working so hard this year and i been locked in and i am ready to trool all weeked
+i am 10000% ready for summer because i been working so hard this year and i been locked in and i am ready to trool all weeked . miss do u agree we should bring back the chopped chin meme, the whats a father meme, the locked in ninja meme, and the druski dance meme, and the ts pmo meme? what about vexbolts do u agree he shouldve made it to 2025